 Whether you are a fan or not, there’s no dispute that LOTR is one of the greatest movie classics of all time.
 In this article, you will find the 10 best and most beloved fantasy movies like The Lord of the Rings.
 We even throw two similar series as well.

 The Lord of the Rings tells the story of a young Hobbit named Frodo Baggins (Elijah Wood) who inherits a magic ring.
-Due to the ring’s superpowers, it is desired by Sauron, who wishes to use those powers in order to enslave people for his own good.
-In order to impede Sauron, Frodo teams up with a powerful Wizard, an Elf a dwarf, and others, with a mission to extinguish the ring by casting it into volcanic fires.
-During the battles, the ring unleashes its own superpowers.
+Due to the ring’s superpowers, it is desired by Sauron, who wishes to use those powers to enslave people for his good.
+To impede Sauron, Frodo teams up with a powerful Wizard, an Elf a dwarf, and others, with a mission to extinguish the ring by casting it into volcanic fires.
+During the battles, the ring unleashes its superpowers.

 1. Stardust (2007)